bikalims/bika.documentation/docs/BikaSenaiteServerIntroduction.md

 	# Delete the entire code base
 	rm -rf src/*

-	# Pull in the code base specified in the buildout sources
+	# Pull in the code base specified in the new sources.cfg
 	./bin/buildout -N

 	# Restart you instance